LEarn More

 Anytime Mailbox

-2 of 8
+2 of 10

 Name, Company

-Use Private Browsing.
+Use Private Browsing

 These apps do not save your searches on the Internet, and thus if a law enforcement request were made to these apps to collect your search history, there would be nothing for the app to share:

 If you are unable to use a privacy-protective browser, consider using private browsing settings when you are searching, which eliminates saved searches on your device.
-Privacy browsing does not stop ISPs like Google or Microsoft from collecting and storing information about your search history because your internet connection will not be encrypted, but it does mean that your search history will not be stored on your device.
-In addition to using private browsing, it is important to routinely delete your history (see Recommendation under Deleting Data After Reproductive Health Services below for more information):
+Private browsing does not stop ISPs like Google or Microsoft from collecting and storing information about your search history because your internet connection will not be encrypted, but it does help to protect your privacy by preventing your browser from storing your search history on your device.
+In addition to using private browsing, it is important to routinely delete your history (see recommendation under Deleting Data After Reproductive Health Services below for more information):

-Mac | iphone / ipod Touch
+Mac | iPhone / iPod Touch

-When third-party tracking is enabled, third parties like advertisers and data brokers can track you across your apps and websites on your mobile devices through an ad identifier, a string of numbers and letters that identifies your smart device (“IDFA” on iOS or “AAID” on Android), that every app can see.
+When third-party tracking is enabled, third parties like advertisers and data brokers can track you across your apps and websites on your mobile devices through an ad identifier, a string of numbers and letters that identifies your smart device (“IDFA” on iOS or “AAID” on Android) and that every app can see.
 Third parties use the ad identifier to collect your activity and create a profile about you, which they use to send you targeted ads or sell to other companies.
 Opting out of tracking across third-party apps and websites on your phone will prevent third parties from seeing your ad identifier and creating that profile, making it less likely that law enforcement or third parties can obtain data from them through legal process:

-While opting out of third-party tracking will decrease the majority of the data third parties collect about you, first parties (i.e., the actual apps installed on your phone themselves), may still collect data about you, use that data to themselves to serve you targeted ads, and capture your interaction with the ads.
+While opting out of third-party tracking will decrease the majority of the data third parties collect about you, first parties (i.e., the actual apps installed on your phone themselves) may still collect data about you, use that data to themselves to serve you targeted ads, and capture your interaction with the ads.
 Opting out of targeted advertising on your browsers and social media platforms will not prevent first parties from collecting information about you completely, but it will prevent them from collecting information related to your interaction with targeted ads.
 Opting out may also prevent you from seeing potentially unwanted ads by anti-abortion groups:

 If a Police Officer Approaches or Contacts You